rswdch/websocket-chat-demo/README.md

 ```

 Open your browser to localhost:8080 to connect.
 Open another browser tab and see two clients connected at the same time.

+# TODO
+- [ ] Figure out how to integrate websocket connections and express or client-side routes